 Related article: Food and Beverage Registration in Indonesia

-A local company, a local agent or a distributor are the one that can register food products.
-In case you do not have your own company or you have not selected any importer yet, you should consider following options.
+A local company, a local agent, or a distributor are the ones that can register food products.
+In case you do not have your own company or you have not selected any importer yet, you should consider the following options.

-A foreign-owned company, also known as PT PMA, allow foreign ownership up to 100%.
+A foreign-owned company, also known as PT PMA, allows foreign ownership up to 100%.
 However, the percentage changes depending on individual conditions, e.g. sector in which a company is running its business.

 Foreigners can fully own PT PMA for importing and exporting goods.
 However, a company still cannot distribute its products, which means, your company would need to assign its distributor.

-The foreign ownership reduce to 67% if your business plan covers a distribution of food products.
+The foreign ownership reduces to 67% of your business plan covers the distribution of food products.
 Therefore, you must have a local partner.

 A local or a special purpose vehicle, also known as PT, is another kind of company that can register food products.
 If a local PT has even only 1% of foreign shareholders, Indonesian law considers it a foreign company.

 Therefore, an Indonesian individual or a legal entity is the one who can register PT.
-Please note that we strongly recommend using a trustworthy local corporate vehicle such as Cekindo to sign a special purpose agreement with.
+Please note that we strongly recommend using a trustworthy local corporate vehicle such as Cekindo to sign a special purpose agreement.
 This agreement will eliminate many potential risks which might occur in case you use the service of individuals.

 As in every case, individual conditions to a registration of a food or beverage product apply.
-Generally, a company needs to submit eight documents for a registration by BPOM.
+Generally, a company needs to submit eight documents for registration by BPOM.